 Bar loan programs can have strict credit criteria and students may want to apply with a co-signer.
 Delaware Law will certify the student’s graduation date and the loan funds will be directly disbursed to the student.

-Currently, Delaware Law is aware of four bar loan programs.
+Currently, Delaware Law is aware of five bar loan programs.
 As lenders re-enter the credit market they will be added to our list.
 Please use the following links to lenders:

 Terms and Conditions will vary from lender to lender.
 A comparison chart is provided below: